 Regarding insurance fraud, co-owner and Samoyed breeder Lynette Blue told ABC News that she had no insurance policy on Cruz.
-Several handlers said that any professional handler would have insurance to cover the dogs in his care.
+Conversely, other handlers said that any professional would have insurance to cover the dogs in his care.
 We were unable to ascertain whether Robert Chaffin had insurance or whether a claim has been filed.

 Chaffin emphasized to the media that the valuable 3 year-old dog was watched 24/7 and that he “checked every corner of his room” in the New Yorker Hotel, specifically looking for rat poison.
-Having read that comment, a Samoyed owner observed that was “either a defensive exaggeration or paranoia.”
+Having read that comment, a prominent dog show judge observed that was “either a defensive exaggeration or paranoia.”

 TheDogPress reached out to interview Robert Chaffin.
 He has not called back.